1.08 Recruiting and Hiring

 All recruitment and employment activities are conducted in accordance with applicable state and federal laws, regulations, and policies concerning equal employment opportunity and affirmative action.

 Employment is normally limited to persons of at least 18 years of age.
 An individual 16 to 18 years of age may be employed in an occupation not prohibited by state or federal law, if such employment will not interfere with the continuation of his/her education.
-The employment of any individual younger than 18 years of age in a staff classification requires the approval of the Associate Vice President of the Human Resources Department.
+The employment of any individual younger than 18 years of age in a staff classification requires the approval of the Chief Human Resources Officer.

 Opportunities for Internal Candidates